maelzx/COP/README.md

 $ node index.js
 ```
 * go to http://yourdomain:3000 or http://localhost:3000
-* go to http://localhost:3000/ahli to login
+* go to http://localhost:3000/ahli to login (username is what you save sample.json above
 * after login you can click on "Cipta" button
 * it will generate a link, you can copy the link
 * open the link in new tab and proceed with payment